Long Gone Gulch

-Long Gone Gulch is an American 2D animated adventure-fantasy Western comedy web series created, directed, written and produced by Tara Billinger, of The Wonderful World of Mickey Mouse shorts, and Zach Bellissimo, of Victor & Valentino and Rick and Morty, based on a successful Kickstarter campaign in 2016.
-The pilot episode premiered on January 11, 2021.
-Unlike other series in 2021, it debuted on YouTube.
+Long Gone Gulch is an American animated adventure-fantasy Western comedy short film created, directed, written and produced by Tara Billinger and Zach Bellissimo, based on a successful Kickstarter campaign in 2016.
+The short premiered on January 11, 2021 on YouTube.
 The beginning of the pilot has a content warning saying that the animation contains scenes with cartoon violence, images with flashes, and "scary content" not suitable for those under age 7.

+In the film, the orphaned teenage girl Rawhide serves as a sheriff in The Gulch, employed by a jackalope mayor.
+Her slightly older male partner Snag is a thrill-seeking rocker who dislikes authority figures.
+The duo fall out of favor with their boss after a job gone wrong.

 Premise

 Snag and Rawhide, sheriffs in a place known as "The Gulch", end up in trouble with the town's mayor after a job gone wrong, and have to fight for "what they care about most", while facing other weird and sleazy characters along the way.